kbogar/hangman/README.md

 # TESTING
 * I have tested my project on PEP8 Linter and confirmed that there are no issues
 * I tested in my local terminal and the Code Institute Heroku terminal.
-* Also given invalid inputs when letters are expected, same inputs twice.
+* Also given invalid inputs when letters are expected, same inputs twice and there were no issues.
 ## PEP8 test run.py
 ![](/assets/images/runpy.png)